JayFiDev/JayFiDev/README.md

-<h2 align="center">Hi 👋, I'm Juergen</h1>
+## Hi 👋, I'm Juergen
-<h3 align="center">Working in medical software development, doing some more software and hardware tinkering in my free time</h3>
+### Working in medical software development, tinkering with hardware and software in my free time</h3>

 - 🔭 I’m currently working on [a SwiftUI application](https://github.com/JayFiDev/StoreAway)